veeneck/CutsceneKit/README.md

 There is a lot of power in extending CKAction to create reusable cutscene features.
 Included in this framework is [CKDialogueAction](http://veeneck.github.io/CutsceneKit/Classes/CKDialogueAction.html) which manages groups of text in the cutscene.
 View the source code of that file as a starting reference.

+## Working with CKVideoNode

+Instead of using nodes and the in game engine to show a cutscene, it may be desirable to use a video instead.
+The goal of [CKVideoNode](http://veeneck.github.io/CutsceneKit/Classes/CKVideoNode.html) is to make it convenient to combine AVPlayer with SKVideoNode and to add additional functionality.
+A basic example would be:

+    self.videoPlayer = CKVideoNode(name: "MovieName", ext: "mov")
+    self.videoPlayer.registerCompletionCallback({
+        self.videoFinishedPlaying()
+    })
+    self.addChild(self.videoPlayer)
+    self.videoPlayer.play()

+The code above provides completion callback to the video.
+Additional methods are exposed like `skipToEnd` which would jump to the end of a video and cleanup, or `addTimingHook` which will execute a block of code at a given timestamp.

 ## Status